reactioncommerce/reaction/packages/reaction-core/docs/methods.md

 			      Router.go "product",
 			        _id: productId

-cloneProduct takes a product object (the one you want to clone) and returns the *collection*.insert callback from the newly created clone.
-As with all meteor inserts, this callback includes an error object as the first argument and, if no error, the _id of the new document as the second.
+cloneProduct takes a product object (the one you want to clone) and returns the insert callback from the newly created clone.
+As with all [meteor inserts](http://docs.meteor.com/#insert), this callback includes an error object as the first argument and, if no error, the _id of the new document as the second.

 *Note: In the future we are going to implement an inheritance product that maintains relationships with the cloned product tree*